 The next Light and Color in Nature scientific conference will be held on the campus of the College of the Atlantic (COA) in Bar Harbor, Maine on the United States’ east coast.
-Dates for this meeting will be 15-18 July 2019 (Monday-Thursday).
-Details on how to register and submit paper proposals for review will be provided here in late 2018.
+Dates for this meeting will be 15-19 July 2019 (Monday-Friday).
+Details on how to register and submit paper proposals for review are located here.

 During the week of 15-19 July, we’ll have coffee breaks at the lecture hall, plus an on-campus lobster dinner on Wednesday evening (latter is at modest extra cost, and vegetarian options are available.
 Campus housing, dining, and the lecture hall are all within a short walk of one another.
 COA will also let attendees purchase individual meals.
 For friends and families of attendees, we are organizing numerous optional weekday activities during sessions.

-An optional “excursion day” will be Friday (19 July), and no sessions will be scheduled that day.
+An optional “excursion day” will be Thursday (18 July), and no sessions will be scheduled that day.
 Adjacent Acadia National Park offers a wide range of hiking & biking trails and nature programs, both within the park itself and on nearby inland and coastal waters.
-Tentative plans for Thursday’s travels include a schooner sailing trip on Frenchman Bay, followed by a bus tour of the park, complete with spectacular mountain views, is one possible stop during Friday’s travels.
+Tentative plans for Thursday’s travels include a schooner sailing trip on Frenchman Bay, followed by a bus tour of the park, complete with spectacular mountain views.

 Paper proposals will be considered on: